CVS Pharmacy: 21st century

-A typical 2000s CVS in Coventry, Connecticut.

 On January 23, 2006, CVS announced that it had agreed to acquire the freestanding drug store operations of supermarket chain Albertsons.
 The deal included the acquisition of 700 drug stores trading under the Osco Drug and Sav-On Drugs banners, mostly in the midwestern and southwestern United States (with a concentration of stores in southern California and the Chicago area), and was formally completed on June 2, 2006.
 Transition of Sav-On and Osco stores to the CVS brand was completed by December 2006.
 CVS now dominates the southern California market.
 Also included were Albertsons Health'n'Home (now CVS Home Health) durable medical equipment stores.
 Approximately 28 CVS Home Health locations are present in Arizona, California, and the Kansas City area, representing CVS's first venture into the specialized DME market.
 As a result of their acquisition of Sav-On through Albertsons, CVS regained ownership of multiple Southern Californian stores they had previously owned, but had sold to Sav-On's former parent company American Stores in 1993.

 On July 13, 2006, CVS announced that it had entered into a definitive agreement to acquire Minneapolis-based MinuteClinic, the pioneer and largest provider of retail-based health clinics in the U.S. MinuteClinic operates as a wholly owned subsidiary of CVS Corporation.
 MinuteClinic health care centers are staffed by board-certified nurse practitioners and physician assistants who are trained to diagnose and treat common family illnesses such as throat, ear, eye, sinus, bladder, and bronchial infections, and provide prescriptions when clinically appropriate.
 MinuteClinic also offers common vaccinations, such as flu shots, tetanus, and Hepatitis A & B. The clinics are supported by physicians who collaborate with the staff.
 There are over 550 locations across the United States, most of which are within CVS Pharmacy locations.

 On November 1, 2006, CVS announced that it was entering into a purchase agreement with Nashville-based Caremark Rx Inc., a pharmacy benefits manager.
 The new company is called CVS Caremark Corporation and the corporate headquarters remains in Woonsocket, Rhode Island.
 The new pharmacy services business, including the combined pharmacy benefits management (PBM), specialty pharmacy, and disease management businesses, is headquartered in Nashville, Tennessee.
 The new CVS Caremark Corporation is expected to achieve about $75 billion in yearly revenue for 2007.
 The merger was formally completed on March 22, 2007.
 Tom Ryan, CVS's Chairman and CEO, remains president and CEO of the combined company, while Caremark's president and CEO, Mac Crawford, is chairman of the board.

 On November 7, 2007, Mac Crawford stepped down as chairman of the board for CVS Caremark.
 He was replaced by president and CEO of CVS Caremark, Tom Ryan.

 On August 12, 2008, CVS Pharmacy announced that it would acquire Longs Drugs for $2.9 billion.
 Walgreens made a counteroffer but dropped it.
 The deal closed October 30, 2008.
 Longs Drugs stores outside Hawaii were rebranded to CVS Pharmacy by the summer of 2009.